 Maryville has a total enrollment of over 9,000 students from 50 states and 55 countries.

 - Online: 4,200

 For residential students, Maryville University has a lot to offer to help you get involved and maximize your campus experience.
 The college has over 100 student organizations representing general interests, spiritual beliefs, academic interests, cultural groups, social awareness projects, club sports, and honor societies.
-Maryville has a 130-acre campus of rolling hills, wooded areas, creeks, two lakes, and miles of walking trails.

 The Maryville Saints participate in NCAA Division II athletics and compete in the prestigious Great Lakes Valley Conference.
 Men’s teams include: baseball, basketball, cross country, golf, lacrosse, soccer, swimming and diving, tennis, track and field, wrestling.
 Women’s teams include: basketball, bowling, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, volleyball.

 Maryville’s 130-acre campus has rolling hills, wooded areas, creeks, two lakes, and miles of walking trails.
 In addition to the main campus, Maryville University also operates centers in Lake Saint Louis and Sunset Hills, Missouri and Scott Air Force Base, Illinois.
 These centers offer facilities and services for students enrolled in Maryville’s Weekend and Evening College.